shubham-shahh/lidar_map_localizer/README.md

 | GLIL                   |   N/A    | N/A   |
 | FAST_LIO_LOCALIZATION  |   39.2   | Easy  |

-All the tested algorithms have their own set of tuning parameters, and some of the above-mentioned approaches do not perform relocalization without adding additional components (like KISS-Matcher and GLIM), so the results might vary based on parameter tuning, setup, and compute resources. please Contact [shubhams@udel.edu](shubhams@udel.edu) to get a detailed parameter list and tuning parameters for specific approaches.
+All the tested algorithms have their own set of tuning parameters, and some of the above-mentioned approaches do not perform relocalization without adding additional components (like KISS-Matcher and GLIM), so the results might vary based on parameter tuning, setup, and compute resources. please contact [shubhams@udel.edu](shubhams@udel.edu) to get a detailed parameter list and tuning parameters for specific approaches.
 If I am missing any approach, please add it in the comments, I will be more than happy to test it and add the results.

 After deriving the results on full-size scan-to-map matching, I increased the difficulty by a notch and decreased the horizontal and vertical FOV to match common depth cameras like ZED and RealSense.
 That's where all the above approaches start falling apart, since the amount of overlap needed to derive a meaningful and robust pose estimate becomes much harder.